oliverblum/OOP/README.md

 # Warehouse Project with OOP

-Let us assume that you work for a Nike warehouse.
-As store manager you are responsible for stock taking.
-Nike warehouses store the following information for each shoe item in a text file:
+A warehouse stores the following information for each shoe in its inventory in a text file:
 - Country
 - Code
 - Product